Higher Education Monitoring and Moderation of Grades Policy

 AC requires that:

-• Learning and Teaching Committee appoint an Internal Monitoring of Grades subcommittee that includes Program Directors (or equivalent) and Program Administrators.
+• Learning and Teaching Committee appoint an Internal Monitoring of Grades subcommittee that includes Program Directors (or equivalent), Program Administrators, the Director of Quality Assurance and the Director of Student Administration.
 The Learning and Teaching Committee should also appoint a chairperson for this subcommittee;

-• After each teaching period, the subcommittee will review grades across all subjects completed in that teaching period at AC campuses, online and through HETPAs.
-The subcommittee is tasked to evaluate the grades awarded to ensure consistency of distributions of marks both within and between subjects.
+• After each teaching period, following School moderation of grades, the subcommittee will review grades across all subjects completed in that teaching period at AC campuses, online and through HETPAs.
+The subcommittee is tasked to review the grades awarded to ensure their validity and reliability.
 The monitoring shall include consideration of the distribution of grades within each subject and comparison of assessments across campuses within the same subjects;

-• The monitoring of grades process will also note any students needing to be placed on an Academic Progress Intervention Strategy in line with the Course Progression Policy, or any students needing to be excluded from a course in line with the Exclusion from a Course or Subject Policy;
+• The monitoring of grades process will also note any students needing to be placed on an Academic Progress Intervention Strategy in line with the Course Progression Policy, or any students needing to be excluded from a course in line with the Exclusion from a Course or Subject Policy.
+The School and Registry will agree on the students to be placed on intervention at the meeting;

 • The subcommittee shall be provided (upon demand) a copy of subject handouts given to students that include learning outcomes, assessment guidelines, and any other requirements specific to the course being monitored.
 They shall also be provided (upon demand) with sampling of student work;